2017 Georgia House Bill 280, commonly known as the “campus carry” legislation, took effect on July 1, 2017 as amended GA Code § 16-11-127.1.

-Beginning July 1, House Bill 280 will allow anyone with a valid Georgia Weapons Carry License to carry a handgun in a concealed manner on property owned or leased by public colleges and universities, with some exceptions.
-It will not allow any other type of gun to be carried around campus, nor will it allow handguns to be carried openly.
+This law allows anyone with a valid Georgia Weapons Carry License to carry a handgun in a concealed manner on property owned or leased by public colleges and universities, with some exceptions.
+It does not allow any other type of gun to be carried around campus, nor does it allow handguns to be carried openly.

 Georgia law defines “concealed” as “carried in such a fashion that does not actively solicit the attention of others and is not prominently, openly, and intentionally displayed except for purposes of defense of self or others.”
 A Georgia Weapons Carry License holder, therefore, may carry a handgun while it is substantially “but not necessarily completely” covered by an article of clothing he or she is wearing, or contained within a bag “of a nondescript nature” he or she is carrying, or in another similar manner that generally keeps it out of the view of others.